drcandacemakedamoore/makedalytics/README.md

 # makedalytics
-Python library for data analytics

-This is a library with functions for data anaylytics.
-It has the following functions:
+A python library for data analytics on data including text and/or images with an emphasis on scientific reproducibility. makedalytics has the following functions:

 remind_ds_libraries():
   This function takes no argyments and reminds what libraries you may want to import by printing them.